War Admiral: Background

-Most sources say that War Admiral also inherited his sire's fiery temperament, which manifested chiefly in his reluctance to load in the starting gate.
+Most sources say that War Admiral inherited his sire's fiery temperament, which manifested chiefly in his reluctance to load in the starting gate.
 Away from the crowds though, he was more relaxed and given to taking long naps.
 His groom called him sweet, and his trainer, George Conway, found him more like his dam in terms of personality.
 Conway was in a position to know as he had been stable foreman to Louis Feustel while the latter trained Man o' War.
 Conway stayed with Riddle after Feustel's retirement, and trained several of Man o' War's most successful offspring.
 War Admiral's regular jockey was Charles Kurtsinger.

 Racing career

 1936: Two-year-old season

 As a two-year-old in 1936, War Admiral won three of six races including the Great American Stakes and Eastern Shore Handicap.
 However, the star of this crop was then considered to be Pompoon, who defeated War Admiral in the National Stallion Stakes.
 War Admiral was rated at 121 pounds on the Experimental Free Handicap, seven pounds below two-year-old champion Pompoon and seventh overall.